Peda

 Peda, pedha (/hns/) or pera is an Indian sweet that originated in the city of Mathura, Uttar Pradesh, India.
 Traditionally prepared as thick, semi-soft round balls, its main ingredients are khoa, sugar and traditional flavourings including cardamom seeds.
 It is brown in colour.
-Variant spellings and names for the dessert include pedha, penda (in Gujarati) and pera.
+Variant spellings and names for the dessert include pedha, penda (in Gujarati) and pera and it is found in several varities in north India.

-History & Etymology
+History and etymology

 The word pda is derived from the Sanskrit word Piṇḍa or Piṇḍaka which refers to a lump of food and also a milk & flour-based sweet in the form of a lump.
 Piṇḍaka as a sweet finds mention in Ayurvedic & Pākaśāstra texts ranging from Charaka Samhita of the 4th century BCE to Bhojanakutūhala of 17th century CE.
 Charaka Samhita enlists piṇḍaka along with flour-based Indian sweets and describes them as heavy.
 Bhojanakutūhala describes the preparation of the sweet using milk and sugar with the use of spices like cardamom, cloves and pepper.

 The sweet Doodh peda is mentioned in Sanskrit literature by different names like Dugdha Piṇḍaka and Kśīravațikă.
 For example, Ayurveda Mahodadhi by Acharya Sushena mentions its preparation in Kritanna Varga.
 Another Ayurvedic treatise Brhadyogatarangini describes Kśīravați sweet which is presently called doodh peda.

 Modern variations of pedas originated in the city of Mathura in present-day Uttar Pradesh.
 The Mathura peda is the characteristic variety of the city.
 From Uttar Pradesh, the pedas spread to many parts of the Indian subcontinent.
 Thakur Ram Ratan Singh of Lucknow who migrated to Dharwad (in the present-day Karnataka) in the 1850s introduced pedas there.
 This distinct variety is now famous as the Dharwad pedha.
 Kandi pedha from Satara in Maharashtra is another variety of peda.
 Dood peda, made famous by the Nandini Milk Co-operative in Karnataka, is another popular variety.